Skip to main content

 Prompt with Agent Context

-The security prompt in parallel mode displays contextual information about which agent is requesting the action:
+The security prompt in parallel mode shows contextual information about which agent is requesting the action:

 Agent: coder